Review: BAD APPLES (2018)

 October 31st, All Hallows Eve, or as it’s better known, Halloween.
 Thanks to a certain film by John Carpenter, it’s become one of the most popular settings for horror films.
 From masked killers to supernatural entities, everyone wants to get in on the fun.
 Now, writer/director Bryan Coyne (INFERNAL) lets the masked killers of BAD APPLES go trick or treating.

 BAD APPLES certainly opens with a bang, a pregnant woman has her baby cut out by a man who promptly cuts his own throat.
-The story then jumps forward to the present day as a couple played by Brea Grant (A GHOST STORY, BEYOND THE GATES) and Graham Skipper (SEQUENCE BREAK, ALMOST HUMAN) are moving into a new home right in time for Halloween.
-As they’re getting unpacked and settling in a pair of masked adolescents are beginning a spree that starts with vandalism and escalates to murder.
+The story then jumps forward to the present day as a couple played by Brea Grant (AFTER MIDNIGHT, BEYOND THE GATES) and Graham Skipper (SEQUENCE BREAK, BLISS) are moving into a new home right in time for Halloween.
+As they’re getting unpacked and settling in, a pair of masked adolescents are beginning a spree that starts with vandalism and escalates to murder.
 A spree that brings them to a certain house…

-Uncork’d Entertainment will be unleashing BAD APPLES on VOD February 6th, 2018
+Uncork’d Entertainment will be unleashing BAD APPLES on VOD on February 6th, 2018